buildpacks/community/GOVERNANCE.md

 * [spec](https://github.com/buildpacks/spec)
 * [rfcs](https://github.com/buildpacks/rfcs)

-Core team members are responsible for voting on RFCs, spec updates, and other changes to the project such as changes in leadership or community roles.
+Core team members are responsible for voting on RFCs, specification updates, and other changes to the project such as changes in leadership or community roles.
+A simple majority is required in each case.
 No company will have a combined voting block of larger than 50%.

 ## Sub-teams
 Sub-teams are responsible for narrower sets of concerns related to specific aspects of the project.
 Each sub-team will include at least one core team member to help align with the broader roadmap.